 Any adverse developments to the political situation in Madagascar could have a material effect on our Company's business, results of operations and financial condition.
-Democratic elections in Madagascar are planned for 2013 but whether the elections calendar jointly established between the UN and the Elections commissions can be maintained remains uncertain.
-To date, our Company has not been placed under any constraints or experienced disruptions in our exploration efforts due to the political situation in Madagascar.
-Depending on future actions taken by the transitional government, our Company and its business operations could be impacted.
+Democratic elections in Madagascar are planned for 2013, with the first round of the presidential election taking place on 25 October and the second round scheduled for 20 December, in accordance with the elections calendar jointly established between the UN and the Elections Commissions.
+To date, our Company has not experienced and disruptions or been placed under any constraints in our exploration efforts due to the political situation in Madagascar.
+Depending on future actions taken by the transitional government, or any future government, our Company's business operations could be impacted.

 A roadmap, designed by the Southern African Development Community, was signed by the various political factions on September 17, 2011, a government of national unity was formed during November 2011 and the transition parliament was re-structured to include opposition members.
 An independent elections commission was established in April 2012.
 The African Union has endorsed this roadmap.
-This roadmap provides a path for democratic elections.
-At the date of this report, presidential elections were scheduled for May 8, 2013, while parliamentary elections and second-round presidential elections were set for July 3, 2013, as announced by the elections commission and the United Nations.
-The African Union announced on January 28, 2013 the need to respect all provisions of the roadmap, including the unconditional return of ousted President Marc Ravalomanana as soon as possible.
-His return, along with technical elements related to preparations for elections could delay the scheduled dates.
-The consequences of the outcome of these elections (or the failure to hold them) may adversely affect our business plan and operations.
+At the date of this report, the elections commission is expected to issue the results of the first round of presidential elections of October 25, 2013, where 33 candidates competed.
+Once endorsed by the special elections court, the two finalists will face off in the second-round of presidential elections, paired with parliamentary elections, and both set for December 20, 2013.
+The consequences of the outcome of these elections (or the further failure to hold them) may adversely affect our business plan and operations.